argythana/uoa_py_course/README.md

 # Welcome to the *"Python for Data Science, Machine Learning and Artificial Intelligence"* Course.
-This repo contains the lectures' material of the [Business Information Systems](https://bis-analytics.econ.uoa.gr/) Postgraduate Program.
+This repo contains the lectures' material for the [Business Information Systems](https://bis-analytics.econ.uoa.gr/) Postgraduate Program.

 Administrative Documents, ephemeral issues (schedule, grades, questions), announcements, and any internal communication will be done through the e-class of the course.